 15. Nicosia (Turkish side)

-Türkiye is one of my favorite countries, and once you cross over to Cyprus’s Turkish side, it really does feel very different, as you would expect… and it was almost like walking down Istanbul streets.
+Türkiye is one of my favorite countries, and once you cross over to Cyprus’s Turkish side, it really does feel very different, as you would expect… and it was almost like walking down the streets of Istanbul.

-The massive mosque in the center of the city, Selimiye Camii, is a former cathedral that was converted… not unlike the beautiful 1,500-years-old Hagia Sophia in Istanbul.
+The massive mosque in the center of the city, Selimiye Camii, is a former cathedral that was converted… not unlike the beautiful 1500-year-old Hagia Sophia in Istanbul.

 I walked around the Turkish part of the old town, but sadly didn’t have time to explore anything else in the TRNC.